HackBulgaria/Ruby-on-Rails-1/Application/2-Delegate/README.md

 # Delegate

-Delegating a method to existing object is a commonly used task in Rubyland.
+Delegating a method to existing object is a commonly used technique in Rubyland.
 Let's make it easier by defining a helper.

 ## Interface

-Define the method under Module with the following signature `def delegate(*methods, to:)`.
+Define a method under `Module` with the following signature `def delegate(*methods, to:)`.

-Module `delegates` accepts one or more method names (symbols) and the name of the target object via the `:to` required keyword argument (also a symbol).
+Module `delegate` accepts one or more method names (symbols) and the name of the target object via the `:to` required keyword argument (also a symbol).

 ## Examples